Originally published in September 2018

 I never tire of exploring South Australia and am always putting new aspects of the place on my list.
 The one other destination that is on my bucket list is Vietnam.
 Although I have visited once briefly, I made a mental note to explore this destination properly.
 The history of the place, the food and the people are all aspects that appeal to me and I hope to visit soon.

-A travel disaster – or near-miss
+Can you share a travel disaster – or near-miss?

 This is one that I have still not been able to live down with my family!
 When we lived in London, I took the family on a camping trip to France over the summer.
 It was a Sunday afternoon when I got to the task of pitching a tent and discovered I had forgotten to pack the poles!
 I tried getting alternate accommodation, but everything was sold out!
 I went to the only store I could find, picked up a few broomsticks and ‘pitched the tent’.
 Thankfully, it was summer, so we made it through the night.
 Not surprisingly, I haven’t been able to convince my family to take a camping trip with me since!